On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Last Lecture Notes

 (``nobody's perfect"!?).
 As a result,

 and

 as one can easily verify in a similar fashion.
 In terms of the helicity operator,

 The correct answer can be obtained by replacing $R \to -R\/$ in the last two Fermi's original bi-spinors, with a proper change of the normalization; see (\ref{ma6}).
-This result is presented, for instance, in \cite{Persico}, \cite{Schiff} (with $H\to -H$), and verified in the Mathematica file posted at {\url{https://community.wolfram.com/groups/-/m/t/2933767}}.
+This result is presented, for instance, in \cite{Persico} and \cite{Schiff} (with $H\to -H$), and verified in the Mathematica file posted at {\url{https://community.wolfram.com/groups/-/m/t/2933767}}.

 Once again, Fermi's original bi-spinors are linearly dependent because the corresponding $4\times 4$ determinant equals zero (see also our complementary Mathematica notebook for the detailed calculations).

-In his lecture notes (see Figure~4), Fermi also states that, \textquotedblleft for $\lvert p\rvert \ll mc$, the third and fourth components of the positive energy solutions $u^{(1)}$ and $u^{(2)}$ are very small; and the first and second components of the negative energy\footnote{ As is already noted, all four Fermi's bi-spinors correspond to the positive energy eigenvalues.} solutions $u^{(3)}$ and $u^{(4)}$ are also very small (on the order of $p/{mc})$\textquotedblright .
+In his lecture notes (see Figure~4), Fermi also states that: \textquotedblleft for $\lvert p\rvert \ll mc$, the third and fourth components of the positive energy solutions $u^{(1)}$ and $u^{(2)}$ are very small; and the first and second components of the negative energy\footnote{ As is already noted, all four Fermi's bi-spinors correspond to the positive energy eigenvalues.} solutions $u^{(3)}$ and $u^{(4)}$ are also very small (on the order of $p/{mc})$\textquotedblright .
 This is true only for the first two bi-spinors.
 On the contrary, one can easily verify that, in Fermi's normalization,

+It remains unclear how these mistakes originated with Fermi himself and why neither his students nor his publishers corrected them.
+Interestingly, there is a similarity in notation with Persico's book \cite{Persico}, which may have influenced Fermi's work.
+Notably, equations (113)--(115a,b) in his original work \cite{FermiRad} are equivalent, in matrix form, to our identity (\ref{ma1}); see the complementary Mathematica notebook for further details.

+From our `matrix perspective', Fermi took the four properly normalized columns of the second matrix in (\ref{ma1}) as his eigenvectors.
+But the rank of this matrix is two.
+Indeed, let us subtract from the second row of blocks of this matrix the first one, multiplied on the left by $(c\mathbf{\sigma \cdot p})/(mc^{2}+E)$ (the generalized Gaussian elimination algorithm \cite{GantmacherMat}).
+As a result,

+The row \'{e}chelon form explicitly demonstrates that there are only two linearly independent rows and only two linearly independent columns.